International Commission for the piercing of the isthmus of Suez

 The International Commission for the piercing of the isthmus of Suez (Commission Internationale pour le percement de l'isthme de Suez) was the commission consisting of various European experts convened in 1855 by Ferdinand de Lesseps as instructed by the viceroy of Egypt Muhammad Sa'id in order to ascertain the feasibility of a canal between the Mediterranean and the Red Sea and to evaluate the best alternative for such a canal.

+The commission was solely composed of Europeans.
+There were no Egyptians on the commission.

 Preliminary events

 The idea of digging a canal through the isthmus of Suez was attracting widespread interest throughout Europe in the early 19th century.
+Interest grew amid European imperial expansion into Asia in the 19th century.

 Napoleon's surveyors in his Campaign in Egypt had found a difference of some 9 m between the levels of the two seas.
 The surveys made by Paul-Adrien Bourdaloue in 1847 during an expedition of the Société d'Études du Canal de Suez were the first generally accepted evidence that there was in fact no such difference.
 During the same expedition, Alois Negrelli, the Austrian railroad pioneer, explored the bay of Pelusium at the northern end of the anticipated canal.
 However, due to the political disturbances of 1848, the ideas were not pursued any further.
-On 30 November 1854, De Lesseps obtained from Muhammad Sa'id the first concession for a Suez Canal and on Lesseps' request, a first draft of the canal was made by Linant-Bey and Mougel-Bey (Linant de Bellefonds and Eugène Mougel), two high level French engineers in the Egyptian canal administration.
+On 30 November 1854, De Lesseps obtained from Muhammad Sa'id the first concession for a Suez Canal and on De Lesseps' request, a first draft of the canal was made by Linant-Bey and Mougel-Bey (Linant de Bellefonds and Eugène Mougel), two high level French engineers in the Egyptian canal administration.
 From the outset, De Lesseps' main concern was to put the canal project on a political basis as wide as possible.
 Thus, in his second, more detailed firman of 19 May 1855, the viceroy ordered to further elaborate the initial draft and to submit it to an international commission of experts for discussion and evaluation.